-We believe that children respond better to rules and boundaries if they can contribute to devising them and regularly reviewing them.
-The staff team at Moonreach Avanti will ensure that the house policies (or rules and boundaries) are maintained in a fair and consistent manner by all staff.
+We believe that children respond better to rules and boundaries if they can contribute to devising them and regularly review them.
+The staff team at Moonreach Avanti will ensure that the house policies (or rules and boundaries) are maintained fairly and consistently by all staff.

-Where boundaries are breached, staff will be required to consider whether the act was deliberate, unintentional, accidental, or an aspect of the child's behavioural difficulties or their level of understanding or ability to function.
-If the act is not deliberate, the staff will address the issue as an educative process to prevent any further breaches of boundaries.
-However, if the act is repeated it will be considered as wilful and consequences will be actioned.
+Where boundaries are breached, staff will be required to consider whether the act was deliberate, unintentional, accidental, or an aspect of the child's behavioural difficulties or their level of understanding or their ability to function.
+If the act is not deliberate, the staff will address the issue as an educational process to prevent any further breaches of boundaries.
+However, if the act is repeated, it will be considered as wilful, and consequences will be actioned.